lbl-srg/obc/specification/source/introduction.rst

 emerging standards for *semantic* data (ASHRAE 223P) with a standard that allows expressing the control *logic* in a way that is indepedent of a particular control product line.

-The potential site energy savings of this project, if adopted widely, are estimated to be nationally
+The potential energy savings of this project, if adopted widely, are estimated to be in California,
-0.254 quads (74.4 TWh) of electricity and
+4.03 TWh of electricity,
-0.135 quads (39.6 TWh) of gas.
+equivalent to 0.038 quads (11.28 TWh) of source energy, and 0.00764 quads (2.24 TWh) of natural gas.
-In California, the potential site energy savings would be 0.254 quads (74.4 TWh) of electricity and
+In the US, the potenial savings are
-0.135 quads (39.6 TWh) of gas.
+74.4 TWh of electricity, equivalent to 0.71 quads (208 TWh) of source energy, and 0.135 quads (39.5 TWh) of natural gas.

-If we assume 75% adoption of OpenBuildingControl over the next ten years, a controls retrofit rate of 10% per year and a new building construction rate of 1.5% per year, then, after 10 years, the amount of building stock that is impacted by OpenBuildingControl is 21%.
+If we assume 75% adoption of OpenBuildingControl over the next ten years, a controls retrofit rate of 10% per year and a new building construction rate of 1.5% per year, then, after 10 years, the fraction of the building stock, weighted by floor area, that is impacted by OpenBuildingControl is 21%.
-This would result in estimated benefits of $95M/yr for California IOU ratepayers.
+This would result in estimated benefits of $146M/yr for California electricity ratepayers.

 The next sections provide more details about the results of this project.
 They are structured as follows: